riganti/dotvvm-samples-combo-with-webforms/README.md

+> This repo has been replaced with the [Modernizing ASP.NET Web Forms Apps](https://github.com/riganti/dotvvm-samples-webforms-migration) sample.

 # DotVVM + ASP.NET Web Forms in one application

 This repo is a demo of how to combine [DotVVM](https://github.com/riganti/dotvvm) with existing ASP.NET Web Forms application.

 ## Steps Required to Add DotVVM in Existing Web Forms App